funkyNet/funkyNet/README.md

 I've discovered a strong passion for docker and automation, and am working towards developing a training environment to help assist my coworkers in various tools.
 Also I thought naming everything funkySomething was quite entertaining, err, funkyFun?

-funkyWorld is my current pet project.
-The overarching goal being similar to my deprecated funkySwarm project, but at the same time, a repo for my own learning and tinkering.
 Current Objectives
   - How to capture plans, notes, priority (in gitlab?)
   - Investigate K8s, KubeVirt?, how can I automate a containerized virtual environment, a 1 stop playground!